dcpangestu/DigitalNewspaper/README.md

 # DigitalNewspaper
- website that can display news and weather for a certain city in Indonesia (also their fun facts, if there any)
+ website that can display news and weather in Indonesia (also their fun facts, if there any)